wireapp/wire-docs/README.md

             - This target runs the documentation site locally using Mike (Mkdocs) as we do in `make run` but only for the `current` branch.
 The current changes will be visible under branch name as version name.
 It will be hosted on `0.0.0.0:8000`.
 It can also show other versions if they have been pre-built on your local host.

         - `make run`
-            - This target serves the documentation site locally using Mike (Mkdocs).
-It allows you to preview the documentation as it will appear when hosted `for all the tags`.
+            - This target serves the documentation site locally by first building all the existing tags and building current branch.
+It later hosts the webserver using python http module.
+It allows you to preview the documentation as it will appear when hosted `for all the tags and current branch`.
 It will be hosted on `0.0.0.0:8000`.
 Use it only if you want to build all existing tags by yourself.

-        - `make archieve`
+        - `make archive`
-            - This target archieve the processed web pages for all versions in github branch gh-pages for the documentation.
+            - This target archive the processed web pages for documentation for all the tags and current branch from the github branch gh-pages.
 The output is generated in the main directory as `wire-docs.tar.gz`.

+        - `make build`
+            - This target is being used by run and archive targets for building all the tags and current branch.
+It serves the layer to economise the re-building each time for archive and run targets.
+Note: if there are uncomitted changes in the `current` branchm then it is going to re-build the current branch everytime.

         - `main docker`
-            - This target builds a Docker image for the documentation site.
+            - This target builds a Docker image for the documentation.
 It uses the Dockerfile present in the repository to create an image.
+It will be using `mike` module from python to host the documents, this is experimental to use `mike` for the container and not python `http` module.
 It processes the tags present in the `online` [repo](https://github.com/wireapp/wire-docs.git).
-To run and test the image locally, we recommend the following command:
+To test current changes, rely on `make run` or `make current`.
+To run and test the docker image locally, we recommend the following command:
                 ```bash
-                docker run -d p 8000:8000 --health-cmd="curl --fail http://localhost:8000 || exit 1" --health-interval=30s --health-retries=3 --health-timeout=5s wire-docs
+                docker run -d -p 8000:8000 --restart=always --health-cmd="curl --fail http://localhost:8000 || exit 1" --health-interval=30s --health-retries=3 --health-timeout=5s wire-docs
                 ```
         - `make clean`
-            - This target cleans up the generated tarball files and directories from the build process.
+            - This target cleans up the generated tar files and tmp directories from the build process.

+        - `make SHELL="/bin/bash -x" target`
+            - To increase verbosity for make commands.